DangerousDarlow/Logging/README.md

 # Overview
-This is a basic but flexible logging framework designed to be compatible with obfuscated code.
-Logging frameworks often use reflection to determine log call position in source code.
-This does not work if the code has been obfuscated and even if it did having code base details in log files is undesirable.
+This is a basic but flexible logging framework designed to work with obfuscated code.
+Logging frameworks frequently use reflection to determine log call position in source code.
+This does not work if the code has been obfuscated and even if it did having code details in log files is undesirable.
 This framework writes a bland log file containing obfuscated information from which useful logging can be interpreted.

 # How It Works
-Logging calls are written into the source code.
+Log calls like the following are added to source code.

-    // Logging message 1
+    // LogMsg developer friendly message
-    Logger.Log(LogLevel.Error, "id-str1");
+    Logger.Log(LogLevel.Error, "004691b4-081f-4c9c-b683-95415b27617c");

-    // Logging message2
+    // LogMsg developer friendly message
-    Logger.Log(LogLevel.Error, "id-str2", object1, object2);
+    Logger.Log(LogLevel.Warning, "cf4de595-bcbf-4ff6-bda4-23c85dfc98b6", object1, object2);

 The second parameter is the log identity string which can be any string but is typically a uuid.
-A tool is run during development which reads through all source code, identifies calls to the log function and updates the log identity to ensure it is unique.
+You don't need to specify these values manually; a tool provided reads source code, identifies log calls and ensures identifiers are unique (updating the source if required).
+The tool also builds a map of log call information including identity, message (the comment above a log call identified by 'LogMsg'), source file and line number.

-The build process runs a tool which reads through all source code, identifies calls to the log function and builds a map of log identity, log message (the comment above a log call marked with text 'Logging'), file and line data.
+During your code execution if a log call is made and the level is less than the current filter level then the time stamp, log identity string and the result of calls to ToString on any passed parameter objects are written to an output stream.
+Log levels meet the following criteria; Error < Warning < Info < Debug.

-During execution if a call to Log is made and the level is less than the current filter level then the time stamp, log identity string and the result of calls to ToString on passed objects are written to an output stream.
-When the log file is recovered the map is used to rebuild the message, file and line information for the log call.
+The log file and the map generated during the build process are combined to provide useful logging.

 # How To Use (Step By Step)
-At application start configure logging with a log writer
+At application start configure logging.
+The example lines below configure XML encoding to a file in the application data special folder.

     var logEncoder = new XmlLogEncoder();
     var byteWriter = new LazyStreamByteWriter(FileStreamFactory.CreateApplicationDataFileStream);